gravitational/teleport/rfd/0191-workload-id-config-ux.md

     repository or workflow is more interesting for the purposes of templating a SPIFFE ID than the UID or PID of the workload that has connected to tbot within the workflow execution.
-- Bot Metadata
+- User Metadata
-  - This is a looser category, but consider traits, labels and name of the Bot requesting the generation of the identity.
+  - This is a looser category, but consider traits, labels and name of the User/Bot requesting the generation of the identity.
 This information doesn't come from an attestation process, but is typically "administrative" and set by the operator.

 Today: